 It is important to understand that if you have eaten a large meal before your workout, a portion of your blood is potentially being diverted away from your working muscles to the digestive system to help process your food.
 As blood is your body’s oxygen delivery system, this means that there is a high likelihood that there will be less oxygen available to your muscles, which can reduce your body’s fat burning capabilities.
-Alternatively, if you haven;t eaten a meal before hand, science also says that this has no significant impact or change on your bodies ability to burn fat.
-If you are anything like me, training on an overly full stomach may leave you feeling a bit sick but training completely on empty, also isn't amazing either!
+Alternatively, if you haven't eaten a meal beforehand, science also says that this has no significant impact or change on your body's ability to burn fat.
+If you are anything like me, training on an overly full stomach may leave you feeling a bit sick but training completely on empty isn't amazing either!
 By training on an empty stomach or after a light meal, means that your body is not preoccupied with digesting huge amounts of food, but instead is able to deliver large amounts of oxygen to your muscles and potentially burn more fat.
 Also, if you're using any supplements, with less interference in your digestive process these can essentially be absorbed faster.

 Now I’m not saying that everyone should train on an empty stomach and I am also not saying that you should eat a huge stir-fry first either.
 One way is not significantly better or worse than the other.
-Science shows, that ultimately there is no huge or significant benefit from making either choice.
+Science shows that ultimately there is no huge or significant benefit from making either choice.
 More directly, it is important to listen to your body and do what makes you feel comfortable.
 If you want to eat before your workout, as a suggestion I would recommend reaching for light foods, like apples or a few nuts.
 Not only are these easy to digest, but they are also ready to consume so you can grab them on your way out the door!
 If you like to train after dinner, it could be a good idea to wait a few hours after eating to allow for digestion.

-In conclusion, it is important to base whether or not you eat before your workout on how you feel, as I've said above, don't feel pressured to one or the other based on obtaining a better result.
+In conclusion, it is important to base whether or not you eat before your workout on how you feel, as I've said above, don't feel pressured to do one or the other based on obtaining a better result.
 If training on an empty stomach makes you feel ill and lacking in energy, then you may find that grabbing something small will allow you to put in more effort and go harder!